IvanMurzak/Unity-Package-Template/README.md

 </details>

 ### Edit `Assets/_packageRoot/package.json`
-To deeper inderstanding `package.json` format - read more about NPM package format [here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json) (OPTIONAL)

 #### Required steps
 - change `name` in format `my.packge.name.hello.world`
 - change `displayName`, `version`, `description` to any
 - change `unity` to setup minumum supported Unity version

+#### Optional steps
+- add yourself as an author in format `"author": { "name": "Ivan Murzak", "url": "https://github.com/IvanMurzak" },`
+- advanced editing and format `package.json` - read more about NPM package format [here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json)

 # Publishing
 There are many platforms to publish your Package.
 You can read more about all alternative variants and their pros and cons [here](https://github.com/IvanMurzak/Unity-Package-Template/blob/master/AlternativeDestributionOptions.md) (OPTIONAL).
 This tutorial is targeted on NPMJS deployment.